inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 15. Check that buildings is in the drop down menu under “How Many”

-16. Click on the arrow, as you can see you can not select people, as we have uncheck it in the layer panel
+16. :guilabel:`Click` on the arrow, as you can see you can not :guilabel:`Select` people, as we have uncheck it in the layer panel

 .. image:: /static/socialisation/page_31_4.jpg
    :align: center

-.. note:: If you want to be able to select layer that are not checked, there is an option in the InaSAFE options window that can be turned off - We will go through the option menu later in the training.
+.. note:: If you want to be able to :guilabel:`Select` layer that are not checked, there is an option in the InaSAFE options window that can be turned off - We will go through the option menu later in the training.

-17. Click Run
+17. :guilabel:`Click` Run

 .. image:: /static/socialisation/inasafe_print.jpg
    :align: center